Upcoming Events

 • Fatal fire scene investigation protocols of forensic photography mapping and excavation techniques

-• Post-fire alterations to fragile burned human remains from fire suppression tactics, scene overhaul, search efforts, and improper recovery
+• Post-fire alterations to fragile burned human remains from fire suppression tactics, scene overhaul, search efforts, and improper recovery.

 Who Should Attend